glaciers-in-archives/snowman/docs/src/quick-start.md

 snowman build && snowman server
 ```

 This will create a new Snowman project in the directory `best-project-name-ever`, build it, and start a local server.
 You can now visit `http://localhost:8080` to see the built site.
-To get you started it fetches a few triples from Wikidata, gives you a basic layout and a static file.
+To get you started it fetches a few triples from Wikidata, gives you a basic layout, and a static file.

 ## The project structure